 For some of those adrenalin junkies backpacking Chiang Mai, definitely venture out to the Grand Canyon Water Park.
 Located inside an abandoned limestone quarry water built up over the years thanks to the heavy monsoon rains.

-Jump from some super high cliffs and compete in the water obstacle course.
+Jump from some super-high cliffs and compete in the water obstacle course.
 The ticket cost is 450 THB / $15.00 which is pretty reasonable considering there is no time limit.
 Once you’ve swum to your heart’s content, enjoy a meal at the onsite restaurant.

 Gold Leaf Lacquerware: Again the Gold Leaf Lacquerware experience allowed us to create some unique souvenirs to take home.
 It was also a great opportunity to get to know a local master and have her teach us her skills.

-Where To After Chiang Mai?
+Where To After Chiang Mai

 When your adventures backpacking Chiang Mai has come to an end then you will need to travel onwards.
 From up here in northern Thailand, you could either travel further up or back down the country.
 With Chiang Mai having an international airport as well the options are truly endless.

 Though if you are wishing to continue overland, I recommend traveling north towards the Thai Laos border town of Chiang Khong.
 Chiang Khong is located on the Thai side and it has some truly affordable and more luxurious accommodation options.
 I stayed at the Namkhong Guesthouse and Resort and even stayed longer than originally I was planning to.
 Double rooms are just $5.00 per night and there is a pool as well!
-Over on the Laos side is the town of Huay Xai and the starting point for taking the slow boat to Luang Prabang.
+Over on the Laos side are the town of Huay Xai and the starting point for taking the slow boat to Luang Prabang.

 Alternatively, you can end back down South towards Bangkok.
 If you haven’t already to recommend taking the overnight train from Chiang Mai to Ayutthaya.
 Once there you can spend the day in Ayutthaya exploring the temples.